tslocke/hobocookbook/manual/dryml-guide.markdown

 # Nested Parameters

 As we've discussed at the start of this guide, one of the main motivations for the creation of DRYML was to deliver a higher degree of *re-use* in the view layer.
 One of the great challenges of re-use is the constant tension it has with flexibility.
 The greater the need for flexibility, the harder it is to re-use existing code.
 This has a very direct effect on the *size* of things that we can successfully re-use.
 Take the humble hypertext link for example.
 A link is a link is a link -- there's only so much you could really want to change.
 It's not surprising then that long ago we stopped having to assemble links from fragments of HTML text.
 Rails has it's `link_to` helper, and Hobo Rapid has it's `<a>` tag.
-At the other extreme, reusing an entire photo gallery, or interactive callendar is extremely difficult.
+At the other extreme, reusing an entire photo gallery, or interactive calendar is extremely difficult.
 Again no surprise--these things have been built from scratch over and over again.
 Each time something slightly (or very) different is needed.
 A single, say, calendar component that is flexible enough to cover every eventuality would be so complicated that configuring it would be more effort that starting over.

 This tension between re-use and flexibility will probably never go away; life is just like that.
-As components get larger they will innevitably get either harder to work with or less flexible.
+As components get larger they will inevitably get either harder to work with or less flexible.
 What we can do though, through technologies like DRYML, is slow down the onset of these problems.
 By thinking about the fundamental challenges to re-use, we have tried to create a language in which, as components grow larger, simplicity and flexibility can be retained for longer.

 One of the most important features that DRYML brings to the re-use party is *nested parameters*.
 They are born of the following observations: